About the course

 Interviews are normally held as part of the admissions process.

-Candidates will be shortlisted on their academic ability.
 Interviews are held in person and arrangements to interview in any other way are made at the discretion of the department.
-The format is normally an introduction, followed by a presentation from the applicant and then a question-and-answer session.
-There will be a minimum of three interviewers.
+There will be a minimum of three academics on the panel and details of the interview format will be provided to you after shortlisting.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.